CELPIP Writing Task 2: Samples with Answers & Templates

 Sample Question: Flexible Work Policy

-First, remote work significantly improves work-life balance.
-Employees save considerable commuting time—often 90 minutes daily in cities like Toronto—which they can redirect toward family responsibilities or personal development.
-In my previous role, colleagues who worked remotely reported higher job satisfaction and reduced stress levels.
+First, full remote work significantly improves work-life balance.
+Employees save considerable commuting time, often 90 minutes daily in cities like Toronto, which they can redirect toward family responsibilities or personal development.
+In my previous role, colleagues who worked remotely full-time reported higher job satisfaction and lower stress than colleagues on a hybrid schedule.

-Furthermore, this policy can reduce operational costs substantially.
-Companies can downsize office space, potentially saving thousands of dollars annually in rent and utilities.
-These resources could be reinvested in employee benefits or professional development programs.
+Second, full remote also reduces operational costs more than the hybrid option.
+Companies can downsize office space entirely instead of maintaining a partially-used office, potentially saving thousands of dollars annually in rent and utilities.
+Those resources can be reinvested in employee benefits or professional development programs.

-However, I acknowledge certain challenges require careful consideration.
-Team collaboration may become more difficult without in-person interaction, and some employees might struggle with isolation.
-To address these concerns, the company could implement regular virtual team meetings and optional monthly in-office days.
+I acknowledge Option B has appeal for people who value in-person collaboration, and some employees may struggle with isolation under Option A. To address that, the company could implement regular virtual team meetings and optional in-office days for those who want them.

 - Specific examples with data (90 minutes, Toronto)